Sh4kaa/fintech/README.md

 git clone https://github.com/Sh4kaa/fintech.git
 ```

-2 - Navegue a até a pasta do projeto e instale as dependâncias
+2 - Navegue a até a pasta do projeto e instale as dependências
 ```
 cd fintech
 ```